mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

 Avoiding centralization is an important goal for Internet protocols.
-This document defines the term, discusses why it is necessary for Internet protocol designers to consider centralization risks, identifies different kinds of centralization, catalogues some limitations of current approaches to centralization, and recommends practices to avoid them.
+This document defines the term, discusses why it is necessary for Internet protocol designers to consider centralization risks, identifies different kinds of centralization, catalogues some limitations of current approaches to controlling it, and recommends best practices for protocol designers.

 --- middle

 # Introduction

-One reason the Internet is successful is its purposeful avoidance of any single controlling entity.
-While originally this approach may have been driven by a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of political and social requirements.
+The Internet is successful in no small part because of its purposeful avoidance of any single controlling entity.
+While originally this may have been due to a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of political and social requirements.

 This means that protocols that are considered part of the Internet share a common design goal: avoiding centralization, which we define as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.